tonymedrano/es6-systemjs/README.md

 # es6-systemjs
-Developing Javascript with SystemJS on a quick start environment
+Developing Javascript Apps with SystemJS on a quick start environment